ayush1831/OSI-VPT/README.md

 Now he will have the liberty to select any project and vote (if project is completed within the financial year) / comment if the financial year is still in progress.

+The application is uploaded on google drive and its link is shared in the "app link"